atchiullia/atchiullia/README.md

 ### 💼 About Me

-- 🎓 Currently studying AWS, Docker, CI/CD, Terraform, and Kubernetes
+- 💻 DevOps Freelancer working with CI/CD pipelines, cloud infrastructure, and automation
-- 🧠 I learn by doing: applying DevOps practices in hands-on projects
+- 🔧 Built pipelines for Unreal Engine game dev using GitHub Actions & Docker
-- ⚙️ Created automation scripts with PowerShell, CI/CD pipelines with GitHub Actions, and trading bots with MQL5
+- 🐳 Deployed static sites with Nginx in Docker and published on Docker Hub (50+ pulls)
-- 🐳 Built a Docker-hosted portfolio with +59 pulls on Docker Hub
+- ⚙️ Automated environments using PowerShell, developed trading bots with MQL5
-- 🌐 Experimenting with infrastructure as code and cloud deployments
+- 🎓 Currently expanding skills in AWS, Kubernetes, Terraform, and Python scripting

 ---